-- o An outage with a recall time of 12 hours or more - o An outage that requires a generator to be on line or available
+- Equipment identified as MTE - An outage period duration of at least 24 hours - An outage with a recall time of at least 12 hours - An outage that requires a generator to be on line or available

 The purpose of this type of scheduling is to reinforce long-term coordination with the PTOs and LCCs and improve the ISO's ability to coordinate all requests for planned transmission equipment outages that could have an impact on economic dispatch and system reliability.
+The

-The ISO's target for 2015 was for the PTOs and LCCs to submit a minimum of 80% of all transmission-outage requests via the long-term process.
+ISO's target for 2018 was for the PTOs and LCCs to submit a minimum of 80% of all transmission-outage requests via the long-term process.

-Result: The result for this goal was that 89.6% of the New England transmission equipment outages were submitted into the long-term process.
+Year Result: The result for this goal was that 88.5% of the New England transmission equipment outages were submitted into the long-term process.
 The performance measures the successful submittal of outages into the long-term process that could have an impact and demonstrates a continued improvement, indicating a more efficient scheduling of transmission outages.
-Figure 2-1 shows the percentages of the total transmission equipment outage requests scheduled in 2015 using the long-term process.
+Figure 2-1 shows the percentages of the total transmission equipment outage requests scheduled in 2018 using the long-term process.

-Figure 2-1: Percentages of total transmission equipment outage requests scheduled using the long-term process; monthly and year to date, 2015.
+Figure 2-1: Percentages of total transmission equipment outage requests scheduled using the long-term process in 2018.